-The applicant will provide a letter to the Bureau of Justice Assistance signed by the applicable United States Attorney certifying the fiscal agent applicant.
+The applicant will provide a letter addressed to the Bureau of Justice Assistance signed by the Page 16 of 24 O-B-IA-2023-171572 applicable United States Attorney certifying the fiscal agent as applicant.
+If an applicant is a fiscal agent or other entity that has not received the required certification by its local USA, its application will not be considered for funding.

-Disclosures and Assurances
+Disclosure and Assurances